Identity-Preserved Corn and Soybeans Traceable to Their Fields of Origin

-At Clarkson, we take identity preservation seriously, and have designed our business around its assurance.
-Our Identity-Preserved corns and oilseeds are traceable to American farms that grew them.
-And within our storage and processing operations, the systems have been designed to assure that this identity is protected.
+At Clarkson, we take identity preservation seriously and have designed our business around its assurance.
+Our Identity-Preserved corn and oilseeds are traceable to American farms that grew them.
+And within our storage and processing operations, the systems have been designed to ensure that this identity is protected.

 Our customers love this.
-In fact, they can visit the farms and talk to the farmers that grew the corn or soybeans.
-Our farmers love this as well, since they can learn first-hand how the fruit of their labor ends up on the supermarket shelf.
+In fact, they can visit the farms and talk to the farmers that grow the corn or soybeans.
+Our farmers love this as well since they can learn first-hand how the fruit of their labor ends up on the supermarket shelf.
 It’s definitely a win/win for both our customers and the Clarkson family of farmers.

 Dependable Source for Organic and Certified Transitional Food-Grade Corn and Soybeans

 Clarkson offers three colors of organic and Certified Transitional food-grade corn, organic and Certified Transitional soybeans, and a variety of organic and Certified Transitional feed grains and ingredients.
 If you are buying organic or Certified Transitional grains, please contact us for pricing and availability.